Is intermittent fasting good for your health?

 Health and good eating habits are at the heart of modern issues.
 Indeed, faced with the increase in the prevalence of metabolic diseases such as overweight and obesity – 13% of adults are obese, 39% overweight according to the WHO – the importance of having a balanced diet and adapted to limit these risks is increasingly present in the collective mind.

 Public health policies, scientific recommendations and health organizations are trying to fight this scourge with preventive approaches.
-For example, nutrition labeling on food packaging provides consumers with simplified information about the essential nutrients contained.
+For example, nutrition labeling on food packaging provides consumers with simplified information regarding the essential nutrients contained.
 It thus helps to identify and promote a better diet by choosing healthier foods.

 The promotion of slogans such as “five fruits and vegetables a day”, the national health nutrition program “Eat Move” or even prevention campaigns are also used to warn and promote healthy eating behaviors.